 Millennials, a group of people born approximately 1984 and after are often deemed to be tough to manage.
 In a world and time as demanding as the current one, the millennials often suffer the most mainly due to the environment and technology surrounding them.
 Unfocused, lazy, narcissistic, spendthrift, and self-interested are adjectives that are extensively used when discussing millennials and their extravagant lifestyle.

 Spendthrift is the big one though with money being an asset so tough to gain but so easy to lose.
-Depression, mental disorders and suicide in some cases are often reported which really makes you wonder what’s wrong with them.
+Depression, mental disorders, and suicide, in some cases, are often reported, which makes you wonder what’s wrong with them.
 Although more educated than their predecessors, the millennials still earn a comparatively lesser amount for more reasons than one, leaving them with hardly anything in reserve.
 Let’s look into some ways through which you can manage your money without compromising on certain essentials.

 1. Avoid luxuries, initially :

 Branded clothing, customized watches, and modified cars look even more intimate when you’ve bought them yourself rather than merely showing off your father’s assets.
 Many millennials tend to focus more on gathering the best of everything in the market available right from phones, laptops, clothes, and shoes.
 With limited income, these commodities take away a handsome amount leaving you scrapping for most of the month.
 Simple pants and decent phones work just as fine as their prodigal sons do.
 Follow this until you get a significant rise in your finances after which you can go D&G!